 Illustration by Madison Boudreau Popovic

-Madison Boudreau Popovic is a first-year biology and English combined major.
+Madison Boudreau Popovic is a first-year political science and business administration combined major.
 She can be reached at [email protected]